dxhub-apps/lexyhub/docs/status-page.md

 - **Service integrations** – Confirms that Supabase credentials can open a server-side connection and performs a lightweight query against the `keywords` table.
 The OpenAI API check verifies that an API key is present on the server.
+- **Background workers** – Validates that the automation endpoints (embedding backfill, trend aggregation, intent classification, and cluster rebuild) are exported and ready to run.
+These workers must be scheduled for trend and intent data to appear.
 - **Configuration variables** – Still computed and returned from the API response, but intentionally omitted from the UI for a cleaner surface.
 Consumers that need these signals can continue to poll the JSON endpoint.